seasketch/geoprocessing/website/docs/tutorials/newproject.md

 ### Create Report

-- Edits to the statistic you want calculated (i.e.calculating average instead of sum, etc) should happen in your function (`src/functions/benthicHabitat.ts`).
+- Edits to the statistic you want calculated (i.e.calculating average instead of sum, etc) should happen in your function.
-- Edits to the way the analytics are displayed (i.e. changing labels, converting units, adding text context, etc) should happen in your component (`src/components/BenthicHabitat.tsx`).
+- Edits to the way the analytics are displayed (i.e. changing labels, converting units, adding text context, etc) should happen in your report components.

 ### Language Translation